-JPL does not publish a Material Safety Data Sheet (MSDS) on our flexible duct products.
+JPL does not publish a Material Safety Data Sheet (MSDS) on our flexible ductwork products.
 An MSDS is generally applicable to chemicals and products that may release toxic materials.
 To our knowledge there are no hazardous or toxic substances which would be harmful to individuals in the handling of our product nor the end use of conveying conditioned air throughout a dwelling.

 What is the proper method of correctly measuring the length of flex duct?

 Preferably 2 people extend the duct to its full length.
 The duct measurement will be made applying approximately 25lbs of tension to the insulation, core and outer-jacket.
 The shortest component (Insulation, core or jacket) would be considered the measured duct length.
 Pre-measured marks on the ground are best but a tape measure will also suffice.